val broker = SimBroker()

 )

-if you are trading specific markets, like FOREX, you most likely want to use customize the configuration since the default values like those selected for spreads are not representative for those type of markets. |
+If you are trading specific markets, like FOREX, you most likely want to use customize the configuration.
+The default values, like those selected for spreads, might not be representative for those types of liquid markets. |

 The initial deposit is the cash that is deposited at the opening of an account.
 Any time the SimBroker is reset, the account will be reset to this initial deposit.
 Typically, the initial deposit is denoted in a single currency, like a $50,000.00 USD account.
 But this is not a hard requirement and with SimBroker